 It's a BOGO World After All

-Think about Taco Tuesdays, or Early Bird Specials, or BOGO, or any number of ways consumers save.
+Think about Taco Tuesdays, or Early Bird Specials, or BOGO (by one get one), or any number of ways consumers save.
 What about groupon for accountants or attorneys, or discounted airfare, vacations, early sign ups for retreats or conferences, or spa discounts, or yoga, or medical procedures, and coupons, and you-name it- ons.

-We as therapists must do the education within our communities on the value of what we provide.
-Yet, even after all of our hard work, beating the drum on the value of therapy, providing a service of excellence, this may still not change deeply ingrained beliefs that our clients (yes, even our "ideal" clients) hold.
+We as therapists must be willing to educate our communities on the value of what we provide.
+Yet, even after all of our hard work, beating the drum on the value of therapy, providing a service of ethical excellence, this still may not change the deeply ingrained beliefs that some of our clients hold (and yes, that includes our "ideal" client).

-Now, on to the much debated topic of insurance, for those who have heard it is not smart or cool or wise or whatever to work with insurance clients, let me state here clearly that there is not a single thing wrong with being on insurance panels.
-Though I have never worked with managed care (made that choice from day one given my specialization and other reasons that would fall into a whole other blog), I support colleagues who feel good with this business model.
-For me, a small slide and a comparable fee that takes into consideration my expertise, years of experience, my diverse client demographic, and so forth simply made sense for me.
-This combo has worked like a dream for my business model for many years.
+Now, on to the much debated topic of insurance.
+For those who have heard it is not smart or cool or wise or whatever to work with insurance clients, let me state here clearly that there is not a single thing wrong with being on insurance panels.
+I have never worked with managed care and made that choice from day one given my specialization and other reasons that would fall into a whole other blog).
+However, I respect that there are colleagues who choose to work with insurance clients.

 Let's stop here to take a deep breath.
 In for seven out, for seven.
 Ahhhhhh.
 If this information that I am sharing is stirring up some feelings in you regarding your business model, a model that does not include a sliding scale or insurance, then I stand in support of what feels best for you.
 I celebrate how you choose to structure your fees.
 I don't use insurance because it doesn't feel good for my model.
 I use a sliding scale because it does.
 Chin up buttercup, I am not writing this to anyone person in particular.
 I am writing this to the community as a whole.

-Bottom line: If we want a consistently full practice, in addition to being clinicians of excellence, we might need to be creative and a bit more flexible (and always ethical) about how we manage our fees.
+Bottom line: In addition to being clinicians of excellence, if we want a consistently full practice, we might need to be creative and a bit more flexible (and always ethical) about how we manage our fees.
 And that may include offering a small sliding scale at times.
 Or it may include accepting insurance.

 Keepin' it 100: What's your Model Mari?